gryf/mc_extfslib/README.rst

 `unadf <http://freecode.com/projects/unadf>`_, file access inside disk image is read only.

-Note, that in case of no-dos images, directory listing will be empty.
+In case of corrupted or no-dos images, message will be shown.

 Requirements
 ------------